-Alzheimer's disease affects the brain functions, memory and behaviour.
-Find out about symptoms, how it’s diagnosed, and how to help delay its onset.
+Alzheimer's disease affects brain function, memory and behaviour.
+Learn about the symptoms, how it’s diagnosed, and how to delay its onset.

 Alzheimer's disease treatment

 There is currently no cure for Alzheimer's disease, but there are medicines available on prescription that can help delay the condition's development.

 What causes Alzheimer's disease?

 It is unknown what actually causes the deterioration of brain cells, although there are several things known to affect your risk of developing Alzheimer’s disease.
 These are described on this page.